k1r0s/ritley-alpha/README.md

 [![downloads](https://img.shields.io/npm/dm/ritley.svg)](https://www.npmjs.com/package/ritley)

 #### About
-Ritley is a small package to create REST applications.
-It allows to create `Resources` as entities which handle requests to the server.
-You can create as many instances as you need.
-Also you can extend previous entities to build more complex behaviors.
+Ritley is a small package __with only two dependencies__ that allows you to create REST applications in no time.
+You can define `Resources` as entities which handle requests to the server.
+Create as many instances as you need.
+Also you can extend (inherit) previous entities to build more complex behaviors.
 Ritley is build on top `kaop` OOP features.
 [You may use this package to provide Dependency Injection, Method overriding, Transaction Advices, etc](https://github.com/k1r0s/kaop).

 #### Getting Started